Mempool-Node/npm/README.md

 # Mempool Node WebSocket For Binance Smart Chain & Ethereum
-A Typescript package to help you monitor prechain mempool data for DEXs, DAPPs, & NFTs on popular blockchains such as Binance Smart Chain(BSC) and Ethereum(ETH) via [Mempool Node](https://mempoolnode.com)'s WebSocket endpoint.
+A NodeJS package to help you monitor prechain mempool data for DEXs, DAPPs, & NFTs on popular blockchains such as Binance Smart Chain(BSC) and Ethereum(ETH) via [Mempool Node](https://mempoolnode.com)'s WebSocket endpoint.
 Receive detailed decoded data.

 You can either use the bundled compiled .js, or build the Typescript yourself using your own tsconfigs.